schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vista

-A market research analyst films at a export garage.
+A market research analyst films at an export garage.

 ## Toxicity

-A hydrologist smashs at a indigo passage.
+A hydrologist smashs at an indigo passage.

 ## Useless Layout